minin43/TTT-Custom-Roles/CONVARS.md

 ttt_beggar_respawn_delay                       3       // The delay to use when respawning the beggar (if "ttt_beggar_respawn" is enabled) ttt_beggar_respawn_limit                       0       // The maximum number of times the beggar can respawn (if "ttt_beggar_respawn" is enabled).
 Set to 0 to allow infinite respawns ttt_beggar_respawn_change_role                 0       // Whether to change the role of the respawning the beggar (if "ttt_beggar_respawn" is enabled).
-Their role will be Traitor if killed by an innocent player and Innocent otherwise ttt_beggar_notify_mode                         0       // The logic to use when notifying players that a beggar is killed.
+Their role will be Traitor if killed by an innocent player and Innocent otherwise ttt_beggar_notify_mode                         0       // The logic to use when notifying players that a beggar was killed.
+Killer is notified unless "ttt_beggar_notify_killer" is disabled.
 0 - Don't notify anyone.
 1 - Only notify traitors and detective.
 2 - Only notify traitors.
 3 - Only notify detective.
-4 - Notify everyone ttt_beggar_notify_sound                        0       // Whether to play a cheering sound when a beggar is killed ttt_beggar_notify_confetti                     0       // Whether to throw confetti when a beggar is a killed ttt_beggar_scan                                0       // Whether the beggar can scan players to see if they are traitors.
+4 - Notify everyone ttt_beggar_notify_killer                       1       // Whether to notify a beggar's killer ttt_beggar_notify_sound                        0       // Whether to play a cheering sound when a beggar is killed ttt_beggar_notify_confetti                     0       // Whether to throw confetti when a beggar is a killed ttt_beggar_scan                                0       // Whether the beggar can scan players to see if they are traitors.
 0 - Disabled.
 1 - Can only scan traitors.
 2 - Can scan any role that has a shop.